KernelMadness/ruby_fts/README.md

 ### Addons
 FTS appends specified addons to query chain.
 You can write your own addon to extend search query.
-Word highlighting in this concept is done using Addons
+Word highlighting in this concept is done by using Addons

 ```ruby
 class BaseHighlighter